inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno DSL

-A Domain Specific Language (DSL) that test writers use to define the tests in an Inferno Test Kit.
+The Inferno DSL is a Domain Specific Language (DSL) that test writers use to define the tests in an Inferno Test Kit.
 The DSL provides built-in functionality that is useful in testing FHIR APIs, such as a FHIR client and built-in assertion libraries.
 See [Writing Tests](/docs/writing-tests/) for more information.

 ## Inferno Test Kit

-A distributable set of tests and tools built and packaged using Inferno to help testers evaluate the conformance of a system to base FHIR specification requirements, relevant FHIR Implementation Guides, and any additional requirements.
+An Inferno Test Kit is a distributable set of tests and tools built and packaged using Inferno to help testers evaluate the conformance of a system to base FHIR specification requirements, relevant FHIR Implementation Guides, and any additional requirements.
 Test Kits are primarily composed of one